Trampolines are no longer a new trend. They’re now enjoyed all around the globe and have even become a competitive sporting event in the Olympics.

 The majority of trampolines can be grouped into two types, competitive and recreational.
 Recreational trampolines are primarily used by families for entertainment, physical activity and backyard fun.

 Competitive trampolines have more bounce than recreational trampolines.
-Competitive springs are way stronger and have more tension than the springs used in recreational trampolines.
-Competitive trampolines are also more portable so they can be easily transported to competitions and events.
+Competitive springs are purpose designed to stretch much further than the springs used in recreational trampolines.
+Additionally, most competitive springs are designed to give a smooth and even bounce to the trampoline.

 Important tip: Gym owners need to not only choose spring-based trampolines, but they also need to consider the strength of the springs and the tension offered by them.
 The quality of a trampoline’s jumping surface (bed) is yet another important factor.